anonymmouscoder/codingteam-config/README.md

-# Plus UI
+# Coding Team UI

-Plus UI is a modern and User-Friendly Blogger Template.
+Coding Team UI is a modern and User-Friendly Blogger Template.
 It offers a lot of useful Plugins and can be easily customised.
 The codes in this Repository is obfuscated as it requires License Key to work on specific Blogger Blog.